 - International(PS Form 3700) – updates to price cells in Part A only.

 Changes for the April 2016 release only affect price cells for Market Dominant products and services.
 Mailers are strongly encouraged to use the new postage statements to ensure accurate billing and postage payment.
 Mailers needing additional time to convert to the new statements beyond an initial 30 day period should contact the PCSC for an extension.

 All mailers who use hard copy postage statements should convert to the 2016 versions no later than July 17, 2016.

 Plant-Verified Drop Shipment Update

-With this upcoming price change, plant-verified drop shipment (PVDS) mailings will be verified and accepted as follows:
+With the upcoming price change occurring on April 10, 2016, plant-verified drop shipment (PVDS) mailings will be verified and accepted as follows:

-Current Prices – PVDS mailings verified and paid for before May 31, 2015, using the current prices, will be accepted at destination entry postal facilities through June 14, 2015, when presented using eInduction or eVs processes or with appropriate verification and payment documentation (PS Form 8125 or 8017).
+Current Prices – PVDS mailings verified and paid for before April 10, 2016, using the current prices, will be accepted at destination entry postal facilities through April 24, 2016, when presented using eInduction or eVs processes or with appropriate verification and payment documentation (PS Form 8125 or PS Form 8017).

-New Prices – PVDS mailings may be verified and paid for beginning May 17, 2015, using the new prices, provided the shipments are not deposited at destination entry postal facilities until May 31, 2015, or later, when presented using eInduction or eVs processes or with appropriate verification and payment documentation (PS Form 8125 or 8017).
+New Prices – PVDS mailings may be verified and paid for beginning March 27, 2016, using the new prices, only if the shipments are deposited at destination entry postal facilities April 10, 2016 or later, when presented using eInduction or eVs processes or with appropriate verification and payment documentation (PS Form 8125 or PS Form 8017).

-- For mailings with electronic documentation, mailers must enter a Mail Arrival Date that is on or after May 31, 2015.
+- For mailings with electronic documentation, mailers must enter a Postage Statement Mailing Date on or after April 10, 2016.

-- For mailings with hard copy postage statements, USPS acceptance employees must enter a Mail Arrival Date that is on or after May 31, 2015.
+- For mailings with hard copy postage statements, USPS acceptance employees must enter a Mail Arrival Date on or after April 10, 2016.